JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 * handles clean-up of artifacts
 * displays artifacts located in Amazon S3 in the TeamCity web UI.

-# Implementing
- This project contains 3 modules: '\<artifactId>-server, '\<artifactId>>-agent', and '\<artifactId>-common'.
-They will contain code for server and agent parts of your plugin and a common part, available for both (agent and server).
-When implementing components for server and agent parts, do not forget to update spring context files under 'main/resources/META-INF'.
-Otherwise your compoment may be not loaded.
-See TeamCity documentation for details on plugin development.

 # Building
  Issue the `mvn package` command from the root project to build your plugin.
 The resulting \<artifactId>.zip package will be placed in the 'target' directory.